daneden/Twift/README.md

 // Elsewhere in the app...

-// These two calls are equivalent since the client was initialized with an OAuthToken containing the authenticated user's ID let result1 = try? await client?.followUser(sourceUserId: credentials.userId!, targetUserId: "12") let result2 = try? await client?.followUser(targetUserId: "12")
+// These two calls are equivalent since the client was initialized with an OAuthCredential containing the authenticated user's ID let result1 = try? await client?.followUser(sourceUserId: credentials.userId!, targetUserId: "12") let result2 = try? await client?.followUser(targetUserId: "12")